simrandhingra23/simrandhingra23.github.io/index.md

 layout: default
 ---

 Hey there!
+I'm Simran.
+With a strong focus on cancer therapeutics, I am currently pursuing Ph.D. at Louisiana State University, proficient in organic synthesis, HPLC analysis, and advanced spectroscopy.
+My research projects involve creating novel bioconjugates for targeted cancer treatment and dual HIV therapy.
+This has led to multiple research publications and awards.
+In addition, I have dedicated two years to mentoring undergraduates, sharing my knowledge and experience, and thereby motivating them to pursue chemistry as their career.
+I am also actively engaged in various community outreach initiatives, aiming to make a positive impact beyond the academic sphere.

-I'm Simran, a PhD student in Chemistry at Louisiana State University.
-If you want to know more about me, feel free to take a look at
+If you want to know more about me, please feel free to take a look at

 + my [education](./education.md),
 + my [research projects](./research.md),